axelarnetwork/axelarate-community/documentation/docs/Exercises/Exercise 5.md

    - Open your Metamask wallet, go to Settings -> Advanced, then find Show HEX data and enable that option.
 This way you can send a data transaction directly with the Metamask wallet.

    - Go to metamask, send to `Gateway smart contract address` (see [Testnet Release](/testnet-releases)), paste hex from `execute_data` into Hex Data field, and send the transaction

+   Keep in mind not to transfer any tokens

    (Note that the "To Address" is the address of Axelar Gateway smart contract, which you can find under [Testnet Release](/testnet-releases), and the "Add Data" field is the command data you got from the previous step)

 You can now open Metamask, select "Assets", then "Add Token", then "Custom Token", and paste the Ethereum token contract address (see [Testnet Release](/testnet-releases) and look for the corresponding token address).